-A: Related experience is any experience, paid or unpaid, that is related to the skills needed to be a psychotherapist is the most important factor in determining the relative strength of an application.
-Examples include volunteer experience on a suicide or crisis intervention line, with an AIDS organization, work as a teacher (especially with children with behavior or emotional problems), in a hospital or community mental health organization, or in group or residential treatment facility (to name a few).
+A: Related experience is any experience, paid or unpaid, that is related to the skills needed to be a psychotherapist; this is the most important factor in determining the relative strength of an application.
+Examples include, but are not limited to: volunteer or paid work experience on a suicide or crisis intervention line, with an AIDS organization, as a teacher or behavioral technician (especially with children with behavior or emotional problems), in a hospital or community mental health organization, or in group or residential treatment facility.

 Q: How much clinical experience do I need?